 AirDNA released the¬†first data-driven analysis¬†of the best cities to buy vacation home rental properties in 2015.
 Since then, that article has been a resource for over half a million aspiring Airbnb entrepreneurs.
-However, the short-term rental industry changes fast, and we figured it was time for a refresh of exactly where the best cities are to buy, rent and host Airbnb rental properties in 2018.
+However, the short-term rental industry changes fast, and we figured it was time for a refresh of exactly where the best cities are to buy, rent and host Airbnb rental properties.

 Vacation Home Investing: What’s the Big Deal? ¬†

 Our data models show Airbnb rentals make¬†up to 3x more than traditional long-term rentals, yet, using vacation rentals as an avenue for investment still isn’t mainstream.
 But, buying vacation rentals is fast becoming a whole new real-estate asset class, allowing normal folks to afford – and significantly profit from – a second home.

 There’s still the challenge of choosing the right place to buy vacation homes.
 House prices, short-term rental restrictions, and profit margins vary wildly from city to city and even street to street.

 Every day we get emails from customers asking: What are the new trends for Airbnb investing in 2018?
 What cities have the highest profit margins?
 And crucially… how do I get started?